DanaK270/GaProject1-game/README.md

 - the game starts by an empty 10X10 grid of blocks.
 - each round, you will be provided with 3 objets with usually different shapes.
 - you should place your objects in the grid to reach a full row or column.
-When you do that, this row or column will become empty again and you will gain points (one point for each block)
+When you do that, this row or column will become empty again to add new object!
+(NOTE: whenever you add an objects you will get points, one point per block)
 - keep doing that to reach highest score possible.
 - you lose when you have no enough space to put any of your objects.